knuteriksen/VisionPorComputador/README.md

 In the XXX_Full files you will also see output from running the code in the corresponding Clean files.
 Unfortunately, I did not save the Full file of the unconstricted gender recognition task.

-### CarModel
+## CarModel
 Bi-Linear CNN to recognize Car Models using pretrained VGG16.

+## Gender Recognition

-### GenderRecognitoin
+### Unlimited parameters
-Basic CNN for gender recognition.
+GenderRecognitoin: Basic CNN for gender recognition.

-### GenderRecognition100
+### Max 100 k parameters
-Basic CNN with less than 100 k parameters for gender recognition.
+GenderRecognition100: Basic CNN with less than 100 k parameters for gender recognition.

 ## Image colorization
 ### imagecolor